Animal Behavior Certification Programs

 American College of Veterinary Behaviorists

-The American College of Veterinary Behaviorists (ACVB) is a professional organization comprised of veterinarians who have achieved board certification in the specialty of veterinary behavior.
+The American College of Veterinary Behaviorists (ACVB) is a professional organization comprising veterinarians who have achieved board certification in the specialty of veterinary behavior.
 Diplomates of the ACVB must be licensed veterinarians and complete at least three additional years of training through a recognized residency program.
 They must also submit case reports, publish their findings on a research project, and pass a comprehensive two-day examination.

 Animal Behavior Institute